2nd Paleochora Lost World Short Film Festival, 2020

 Making up the VIP Judging Panel in 2020, Bruno & Barbara will join Paul McGuirk, lecturer in Film Studies at Trinity College Dublin and author of Neil Jordan: The literary Fiction.

 Notable amongst several Short Films which have GREEK PREMIERE status at Lost World Film Festival is BAFTA award winning best animation 2020, ‘Grandad was a Romantic’ by LWSFF Alumni, Maryam Mohajer who travelled to from London to Paleochora in 2019 with her short, ‘Red Dress no Straps’ picking an LWSFF animation Award.
-Another short animation, ‘Father’ by Apollonia Xylouris, a member of the world renowned Cretan Xylouris Family of musicians will also Premiere in Crete on the evening of Tuesday 2nd June.
+Another short animation, ‘Father’ by Apollonia Xylouris, a member of the world renowned Cretan Xylouris Family of musicians will also Premiere in Crete during the 2020 event.

 Festival days & nights are packed with social events & Live Music, including daily performances from Jan Olesen, flying in from Denmark to attend, as well as local favourites ‘Andromeda’ - Opening Night party and legendary Chania based Rock Band ‘Change House’ - Closing Night Party, with further details on the website ‘At a Glance – 6 Day Event’ & Programme page.
 Festival beverages sponsored by Loupakis Winery & Fischer Beer from Heineken